CoeJoder/ethereum-node/docs/node-setup.md

 - ***IMPORTANT: your ISP plan includes unlimited data***

 ## Postconditions
-- node server will be running geth (EL), prysm-beacon (CL), and prysm-validator
+- node server will be running geth (EL), prysm-beacon (CL) as services
-- validator(s) will be attesting, aggregating, and proposing blocks, thus earning ETH income over time
-- ETH income will be added to its respective validator's balance as it is earned
+- you will be ready to [setup one or more validators](./validator-setup.md)
-- for any validator, you will be ready to set a withdrawal address at a future time of your choosing, thus beginning automatic, periodic withdrawals of its balance in excess of the staked 32 ETH

 ## Configurable Values
 As in the initial setup guide, this guide is written using the following configurable values: